 We are also developing novel prescription-only pharmaceutical products with lipids as the active pharmaceutical ingredient.
 MAT9001 is under development for an initial indication for the treatment of highly elevated triglycerides, or severe hypertriglyceridemia.
 We submitted an IND to the Food and Drug Administration (FDA) for MAT9001 in October 2014 and a comparative PK/PD study with 42 enrolled patients was completed in June 2015.
 The study showed that MAT9001 demonstrated superiority versus Vascepa© (icosapent ethyl) in reducing lipids, triglycerides, apolipoproteins and PCSK9 levels.
-Finally, our MAT8800 discovery program is working to develop product candidates comprising omega-3 fatty acids for the treatment of non-alcoholic fatty liver disease, a condition for which there are currently no approved pharmacologic treatments available.
+We are seeking development and partnership opportunities for our MAT9001 program.
+Finally, our MAT8800 discovery program is designed to develop product candidates comprising omega-3 fatty acids for the treatment of non-alcoholic fatty liver disease, a condition for which there are currently no approved pharmacologic treatments available.
+We are also evaluating strategic options for our MAT8800 program.